Keyboard shortcuts

 Unsupported algorithm: ML-DSA-65

 The server does not support the requested key type.
-Use a classical key type such as ec:P-256, or connect to an Akāmu server built with the PQC OpenSSL fork.
+Use a classical key type such as ec:P-256, or connect to an Akāmu server linked against OpenSSL 3.5 or later (which provides native ML-DSA support).